 Excitations always happen between a ghost-bound and their own ghost.
 If other ghosts are around, the ghost-bound makes an involuntary perception roll; if they succeed, an excitation ensues.

 Ghost-bound need not be psychically sensitive, but usually become so after several closely-spaced excitations.
 If they are aware, they can see ghosts as wisps or as phantoms even without an excitation going on.
 In the absence of an excitation, there are no temporal effects.

-Even when they are sensitive, ghost-bound, along with ghost-drinkers and ghost-hunters, may not be aware of other supernatural events.
+Even when they are sensitive, ghost-bound, along with ghost-drinkers, -trappers, and -hunters, may not be aware of other supernatural events.
 They are focused on ghosts.
 If they spot a djinni or eldil in native form, they often dismiss it as a bizarre ghost.

 Lucid ghosts can think just as clearly as when they were alive.
 Most psychically sensitive mortals become lucid ghosts, if they become ghosts when they die.
 Lucid ghosts are not subject to lures and traps unless they are very tired or inattentive.